Seeking the Truth that will Set Us Free

 The Da Vinci Code movie opens on May 19, 2006.
 Considering the cycle of DVD release and entertainment awards season, it has potential to have catalytic cultural and media influence and impact for more than a year.

 The antidote is a direct response website, www.thetruthaboutdavinci.com, produced with clarity, creativity and conviction and written in language simple enough for the average tenth grader to understand.
-The premise: "THERE IS FACT.
+The premise, as outlined on the current placeholder page is, “THERE IS TRUTH.
 THERE IS FICTION.
-YOU DECIDE ONLINE."
+YOU DECIDE.
+You don’t need faith.
+You just need a computer.”

 This repository of experts and resources on biblical truth will debunk several foundational questions generated by the film, including: